Field Guide to the R Mixed Model Wilderness

 Confidence level used: 0.95

 If you want to run ANOVA, it can be done quite easily.
 By default, sequential (type I) sums of squares is used by nlme, but partial (type 3) sums of squares is also possible.
 Containment is the only degrees of freedom calculation method enabled in nlme.
-The lmer-extender package **lmerTest* implements type 3 tests and the Kenward-Rogers method of degrees of freedom approximation by default.1
+The lmer-extender package ‘lmerTest’ implements SAS-like type 3 tests and the Kenward-Roger’s method for degrees of freedom approximation by default.1

 • lme4